dotnet/docs-maui/docs/tutorials/notes-data/includes/viewmodel.md

 ## Decouple with view models

 The view-to-viewmodel relationship relies heavily on the binding system provided by .NET MAUI.
 The app is already using binding in the views to display a list of notes and to present the text and date of a single note.
 The app logic is currently provided by the view's code-behind and is directly tied to the view.
 For example, when a user is editing a note and presses the **Save** button, the `Clicked` event for the button is raised.
-The code-behind for the event handler saves the note text to a file and navigates to the previous screen.
+Then, the code-behind for the event handler saves the note text to a file and navigates to the previous screen.

 Having app logic in the code-behind of a view can become an issue when the view changes.
-For example if the button is replaced with a different input control, or the name of a control is changed, event handlers may need to be recoded.
-In the end, no matter what control is used, the purpose of the view is to invoke some sort of app logic and to present information to the user.
+For example if the button is replaced with a different input control, or the name of a control is changed, event handlers may become invalid.
+Regardless of how the view is designed, the purpose of the view is to invoke some sort of app logic and to present information to the user.
 For this app, it's saving the note and then navigating back to the previous screen.

 The viewmodel gives the app a specific place to code the app logic regardless of how the UI is designed, and regardless of how the data is being loaded or saved.
-The viewmodel is the glue that represents and interacts with the data model on behalf of the UI.
+The viewmodel is the glue that represents and interacts with the data model on behalf of the view.

 The view models are stored in a _ViewModels_ folder.